AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. _tu-tasks_and_synchronization-02:

-3. If a variable or a package which declares a state abstraction is declared immediately within the same declarative region as a ``single_task_declaration`` or a ``single_protected_declaration``, then the Part_Of aspect of the variable or state abstraction may denote the task or protected unit.
+3. If the declaration of a variable or a package which declares a state abstraction follows (within the same immediately enclosing declarative region) a ``single_task_declaration`` or a ``single_protected_declaration``, then the Part_Of aspect of the variable or state abstraction may denote the task or protected unit.
 This indicates that the object or state abstraction is not part of the visible state or private state of its enclosing package.
 [Loosely speaking, flow